 - Submit volunteer hours to Labor and Industries for Med-Aid coverage.

-- Keep records of time worked and submit this information on a semi-monthly Volunteer Time Sheet to his or her supervisor so the volunteer hours can be reported by the Payroll Office to Labor and Industries for insurance purposes.
+- Keep records of time worked and submit this information on a semi-monthly volunteer time sheet to their supervisor so the volunteer hours can be reported by the Payroll Office to Labor and Industries for insurance purposes.